 How common are ghostwriters?

-Whatever the exact figure, it is very high.
 If you think about it for a moment, it makes perfect sense.
 Do you really think big names such as Sir Alex Ferguson, Victoria Beckham and Keith Richards had a spare six months to sit down quietly and pen their memoirs?
 Even if they did have the time to write a book, having a story to tell is not the same as being able to tell it in an entertaining and absorbing way.
-With the greatest respect to Wayne Rooney’s football skills, it is a stretch to believe he had the ability to write his three books.
+With the greatest respect to Wayne Rooney’s football skills, it is a stretch to believe he had the ability to write his books.
 (He didn’t, his collaborators include Hunter Davies and Chris Hunt.)
 I should possibly confess that even I was surprised that the meerkat from the comparethemarket ads had his own ghost.
 Everyone is at it.

 But, it is not just celebrities that hire a ghostwriter to help them complete their books.
 By far the majority of real-life stories from so-called ‘ordinary’ people are also written with the help of a ghost.
 This would include the bestselling category of so-called misery memoir books, as well as humorous takes on professional life, such as memoirs from doctors or airplane cabin crew.